 - (a) includes a water reservoir and purification works, electricity substation, storm water retention facilities, and a waste-water pump station and treatment works, rooftop base telecommunication station and freestanding base telecommunication station; and - (b) does not include renewable energy structures or transport use; and - (c) provided that a road is not regarded as a utility service.

 "wall of remembrance"

-Land use description: "wall of remembrance" is a wall in a cemetery or crematorium provided for the placement of inscribed tablets commemorating deceased persons.
+Land use description: "wall of remembrance" is a wall in a cemetery, crematorium, private open space, or public open space provided for the placement of inscribed tablets commemorating deceased persons.